Aletta Boshoff

 Partner, Advisory

-BDO collaborated with Chartered Accountants Australia and New Zealand (CA ANZ) to develop a practical roadmap for Groups 1, 2 and 3 entities aimed at assisting finance professionals in navigating the evolving landscape of climate-related financial disclosures in Australia.
+BDO and Chartered Accountants Australia and New Zealand (CA ANZ) have teamed up to create a practical roadmap for Groups 1, 2 and 3 entities.
+This guide helps finance professionals navigate the evolving landscape of climate-related financial disclosures in Australia.

 Contact us